VictorLobosco/ml100k-ingestion/README.md

 # ml100k-ingestion

-A pyspark project that uses the ml100k dataset to create a dimensional database in postgress
+A pyspark project that uses the ml100k dataset to create a dimensional database in postgress.

-This project was created to help me get used to using pyspark,
+This project was created to help me get used to using pyspark.

+# Running the code

-to run the code you need to either have the ml100k folder on the root of the C: driver or modify the code to use the location of the dataset in your computer.
+To run the code you need to either have the ml100k folder on the root of the C: driver or modify the code to use the location of the dataset in your computer.

-when you run the code you need to specify the location of the postgress driver the URL, SCHEMA, USER and PASSWORD, that is done using the commands:
+When you run the code you need to specify the location of the postgress driver the URL, SCHEMA, USER and PASSWORD, that is done using the commands:

---driver-class-path for the postgress driver.
+- --driver-class-path For the postgress driver.

---url for database.
+- --url For database.

---schema for the schema that will be used, you will have to use a already existing schema as the code does not create one.
+- --schema For the schema that will be used, you will have to use a already existing schema as the code does not create one.

---user for the user to login in the database
+- --user For the user to login in the database

---password for the password to login in the database.
+- --password For the password to login in the database.

-here is a example of how to run the code, just change the paths to the ones you will use:
+Here is a example of how to run the code, just change the paths to the ones you will use:

 spark-submit --driver-class-path C:\Spark\postgresql-42.2.23.jar ml100k.py --url jdbc:postgresql://localhost:5432/ml100k --schema ml100k --user postgres --password admin